Harry and David Rich, fondly referred to as 'The Rich Brothers' became household names thanks to their time on BBC's Garden Rescue.

 Harry Rich's partner and kids

-Harry, 32, lives in a cottage back in his hometown of Brecon, Wales, with his wife Sue and their six-month-old daughter Indigo.
+Harry, lives in a cottage back in his hometown of Brecon, Wales, with his wife Sue and their two children, Indigo and Heath.
 The dad-of-one told the Times what he loves most about his rural landscape at home.
 "It's a very old stone cottage, from 1670 in the oldest part, and it’s got a stone floor with mud underneath.
 It is set in a woodland and you have to walk over a stream to get to it.
 I fell in love with the way I get to my front door.